input-output-hk/mantis/README.md

 This version has been tested on Windows 10, Linux and MacOS

-For more details on configuration and functionality check out our [wiki](https://github.com/input-output-hk/etc-client/wiki)
+For more details on configuration and functionality check out our [wiki](http://mantis.readthedocs.io) (also at [wiki](https://github.com/input-output-hk/etc-client/wiki))

 ### Download the client and bootstrap files